Andy Hrovat: College career

 He graduated from Michigan with a degree in General Studies.

-International career
+Senior level career

 2006 season

 At the 2006 FILA Wrestling World Championships, he finished in 18th place.

 2007 season

 Hrovat earned a silver medal at the 2007 Pan American Games.

 2008 season

 Qualification tournaments

 He came in 2nd in the 2008 national tournament, losing to Mo Lawal.
-He avenged the loss to Mo Lawal to make the Olympic Team.
+He avenged the loss to Mo Lawal to make the 2008 USA Olympic Team.

 2008 Olympics

 Wrestling in the 84 kg weight class - freestyle, Hrovat drew a bye in the round of 16.
 He wrestled Cuba's Reineris Salas Perez in the round of 8, losing 3-0 1-3 2-2.
 The Cuban's loss to the Turkish wrestler Serhat Balcı in the quarterfinal round eliminated Hrovat from further competition in the repechage round.

 2009 season

 Hrovat wrestled for New York Athletic Club.
 Following the 2009 World Team Trials, he was ranked second in the 96 kg/211.5 lbs weight class.